todogroup/osposurvey/2019/questions.md

 * Unpredictability in TCO estimates
 * Other
 >LH Note: who is supposed to get this question?
+41. <![endif]-->

+1. To what degree do you perceive the following companies as “good open source community citizens” – contributing, collaborating and leading open source projects and initiatives within the CNCF ecosystem (use a likert scale from “Not at all” to “Excellent, Outstanding”) [include the TODO group of companies alongside VMware]

 41. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email